1. Jainism was founded by__________.

 Explanation: The Jain canonical texts are collectively known as Agamas.

-29. The Agamas were originally written in:
+29. The Agamas were originally written in__________.

 A) Pali